tyvka/tyvka/content/people/veiko_klemmer.md

 **Veiko Klemmer** is a lecturer at the University of Tartu Viljandi Culture Academy Centre for Arts.
 Artist, designer and lecturer.
 Obtained a master's degree in painting from the University of Tartu.
 Alternates exhibitions and system criticism.

-_"Art is not business, interior design or competitive sports.
+_„Art is not business, interior design or competitive sports.
 Art is the truth."_